Chris is an engineer, thinker, and philosopher who enjoys exploring futuristic ideas and technology.

 The second reason that recycling promotes the economy is that it creates jobs.
-There have been many studies on the effects that recycling has on jobs growth, and they all come to the same conclusion: Recycling creates more jobs than just sending things to a landfill does.
+There have been many studies on the effects that recycling has on job growth, and they all come to the same conclusion: Recycling creates more jobs than just sending things to a landfill does.
 From a numbers standpoint, 5,000 tons of trash could create 3 jobs if it were sent to a landfill.
 If it were recycled instead, 18 jobs could be created.
-In addition to this, recycling related jobs generally pay a higher salary and require more skills than those of the landfill related ones.
+In addition to this, recycling-related jobs generally pay a higher salary and require more skills than those of landfill-related ones.

 2. Recycling Reduces Our Reliance on Mining

 Mining is one of man's ugly secrets.
-Not only is it a deadly occupation, averaging between 50 and 100 deaths annually in the USA, it causes disease (Miner's Lung), destroys the environment, and is the root cause of many wars.
+Not only is it a deadly occupation, averaging between 50 and 100 deaths annually in the USA, but it also causes disease (miner's lung), destroys the environment, and is the root cause of many wars.
 Mines can significantly alter the landscape and create problems for wildlife, natural drainage, and even our groundwater supplies.
 Although mining is a necessary evil, its environmental impacts can be reduced simply by recycling more.

-Recycling conserves natural resources which greatly reduces the need to mine raw materials.
-For example, did you know that when one ton of steel is recycled, it prevents 2,500lbs of iron ore and 1,400lbs of coal from being excavated?
+Recycling conserves natural resources, which greatly reduces the need to mine raw materials.
+For example, did you know that when one ton of steel is recycled, it prevents 2,500 lbs of iron ore and 1,400 lbs of coal from being excavated?
 Over a period of time, this can add up to be a significant amount of materials.
 What about aluminum?
-Bauxite mining (from which Aluminum is made from) is a very destructive industry that literally strips the land.
+Bauxite mining (from which aluminum is made) is a very destructive industry that literally strips the land.
 Luckily for us, aluminum is a very easy material to recycle.